 Gender inequality in healthcare remains a significant issue in the UK.
 This is particularly evident in the gender pain gap that exists – where pain experienced by girls and women is often less understood, less researched and less effectively treated than pain in boys and men.
 Menstrual health forms a significant part of this gap, with a lack of understanding and support contributing to the problem.

-Girls and young people also face a ‘toxic trio’ of issues preventing them from managing their periods as they need to.
-Lack of education can make girls and young people feel unprepared for their periods and uncertain about what’s happening to their bodies.
+A lack of education can make girls and young people feel unprepared for their periods and uncertain about what’s happening to their bodies.
 Many struggle to cover the cost of their periods.
 And the shame and stigma around periods can make girls and young people withdraw from activities or prevent them from seeking the support they need to manage their menstrual health.

 That’s where Period Proud Environments come in.
 Together we can create inclusive spaces where girls and young people are supported to manage their periods confidently and not feel held back by their periods.